oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### vNIC add

 The OVN representation of an oVirt vNIC is a logical port.
-When a nic is added in ovirt (just added, not plugged in), a logical port must be added to the north db (we will actually use lazy initialization and create the port just before the port is plugged in).
+When a NIC is added in oVirt (just added, not plugged in), a logical port must be added to the north db (we will actually use lazy initialization and create the port just before the port is plugged in).

-The is added by adding a row to the Logical_Switch_Port table in the OVN north db and associate it with the mac address of the oVirt nic by setting the appropriate value in the record.
+The is added by adding a row to the Logical_Switch_Port table in the OVN north db and associate it with the mac address of the oVirt NIC by setting the appropriate value in the record.
 Equivalent of commands:
 `ovn-nbctl lsp-add <lswtich name> <lport name (vif id)>`